 Bill became interested in helping people with hearing loss during his ORL surgery training in the UK.
 Post 1972, he studied in the US and his exposure to cochlear implant surgery there, was furthered once he was back in NZ, by Sir Patrick Eisdell-Moore’s development of a Cochlear Implant programme.
 He became a trustee of the DRF in 1985 and along with his work as the ORL clincial director for the Waitemata DHB, has been involved in improving the hearing of New Zealanders for the last five decades.

 Dr Rachelle Love is of Ngāpuhi and Te Arawa descent.
 She is an ENT Surgeon practicing in Ōtautahi Christchurch.
 After qualifying as a surgeon she undertook further fellowship training in Sleep Surgery.
 Within the Royal Australasian College of Surgeons, she is an elected member of the National Board, the Māori Health Advisory Group and is the Cultural Advisor to the Otolaryngology (ENT) Training Board.
-She is also a member of the Specialist Council of the New Zealand Medical Association.
+She is also a member of the Specialist Council of the New Zealand Medical Association and has been made a member of the NZ Medical Council.
 Her research interests are in Māori health, including hearing loss and ear health in Māori, and in sleep surgery, where she is part of a multi-national research group.